arkency/posts/posts/2015-09-30-do-you-have-a-framework-for-dealing-with-emergencies.md

 Keep in mind that it was my _very beginning_ of the commercial-IT world.
 I sometimes felt lost inside this huge DevOps machine.
 Lost and alone - as usually, when something breaks, there was nobody to ask for help.

 It had to happen.
-One day, **by accident, I ran some kind of a DB-clean-up script, with wrong date, on production**.
+One day, **by accident, I ran some kind of a DB-clean-up script, with the wrong date, on production**.
 The script's job was to delete records that are _old enough_.
 While fiddling with the script, I changed the definition of _record old enough_ to _today's records_.
-And accidentaly ran the script.
+And accidentally ran the script.

 <!-- more -->

 My reaction - a complete paralysis.
 I wasn't even sure what the script exactly did.
-Unfortunatelly, I had never found time before to analise the script line-by-line.
+Unfortunately, I had never found time before to analyse the script line-by-line.
 How about unit tests?
 I have never seen them, so most likely they didn't exist.

 So I had no idea how much damage I caused.
 Maybe the script had a protection from such accidental usage as mine - it should have, right?

 I took a look at the frontend to see if everything is ok - it wasn't.
 Literally no data for today.
-It was present a minute ago, but disappeared.
+It was present a minute ago but disappeared.
 Cool.
 They will fire me.

 One of the managers visited me quickly and brought to book:

 > Where are my data?
 I need it NOW for my work.
 When will you restore it?

-I already realised that I had to call an ex-coworker of mine (he was currently on vacation, but I had no choice...) to get all needed information.
+I already realized that I had to call an ex-coworker of mine (he was currently on vacation, but I had no choice...) to get all needed information.
 So my answer was:

 > I don't know.
 In the worst case scenario, when he is back, so next week [4 days].

 The end of the story was pretty lucky, though.
 I immediately got an instruction from my coworker-on-leave - there was a daily backup of the data, so _probably_ all we need is a casual restore from `/a_directory`.

-A half-hour of preparation, with an extra pair of eyes and tripple-checking if this time everthing is ok - and voilà!
+A half-hour of preparation, with an extra pair of eyes and triple-checking if this time everything is ok - and voilà!
 The records are back!
 Only a few of them were lost forever (those inserted after the backup), but come on!
 You can insert them again!
 We saved the day!

 ## Sounds familiar?

 Today, I'm not very proud of this situation.
-There was a couple of good reactions, though:
+There were two good reactions, though:

 * The paralysis that mastered me after my _fuckup_.
 When you don't really know how to fix things, it's better to do nothing than to do _anything_ with a panic and, most likely, only cause more damage.
 For instance, read [the story about Unix recovery in 1986](https://news.ycombinator.com/item?id=10160417) and the comments.
 * Pair-fixing the issue.

 What should I have done better?

-Of course, easiest to say: _You should simply don't make such stupid things_, but its impossible.
+Of course, easiest to say: _You should simply don't make such stupid things_, but I'm afarid it's impossible.
 We, in Arkency, are agreed - everyone makes mistakes.
 Smaller, larger, more or less foolish ones - but everyone does them.
 The professionalism doesn't mean _no mistakes_, but rather _as little mistakes as possible, asymptotically to zero; zero is unreachable_.

-Speaking of the art of professionalism - the true value of the developer is not how many mistakes they does, but how they recovers.
+Speaking of the art of professionalism - the true value of the developer is not how many mistakes they do, but how they recover.

+What is a shame today?

 ## Communication